NBISweden/IgDiscover-legacy/docs/guide.rst

 IgDiscover writes all intermediate files, the final V gene database, statistics and plots into the analysis directory that was created with ``igdiscover init``.
 The files in the ``final/`` subdirectory are likely the most relevant ones.

-These are the files and subdirectories can be found in the directory.
+These are the files and subdirectories that can be found in the analysis directory.
-(Subdirectories are described in detail below.)
+Subdirectories are described in detail below.

 igdiscover.yaml
     The configuration file.
     Make sure to adjust this to your needs as described above.

-reads.1.fastq.gz
-reads.2.fastq.gz
+reads.1.fastq.gz, reads.2.fastq.gz
-    Symbolic links to the raw, paired-end input reads.
+    Symbolic links to the raw paired-end reads.

 database/
-    The input V/D/J database (simply three FASTA files).
+    The input V/D/J database (as three FASTA files).
     The files are a copy of the ones you selected when running ``igdiscover init``.

 reads/
-    Processed reads (merged etc.)
+    Processed reads (merged, de-duplicated etc.)

 iteration-xx/
-    Iteration-specific analysis directory.
+    Iteration-specific analysis directory, where “xx” is a number starting from 01.
     Each iteration is run in one of these directories.
-    ``iteration-01`` contains the first iteration, ``iteration-02`` the second etc.
-    Iteration 01 uses the original input database (the one also found in the ``database/`` directory), and creates an updated database from it (with new V genes).
+    The first iteration (in ``iteration-01``) uses the original input database, which is also found in the ``database/`` directory.
-    The new database is used as input for the next iteration.
+    The database is updated and then used as input for the next iteration.

 final/
     After the last iteration, IgBLAST is run again on the input sequences, but using the final database (the one created in the very last iteration).
     This directory contains all the results, such as plots of the repertoire profiles.
     If you set the number of iterations to 0 in the configuration file, this directory is the only one that is created.

+.. _final-results:

 Final results
 -------------

-Final results can be found in the ``final`` subdirectory of the analysis directory.
+Final results are found in the ``final/`` subdirectory of the analysis directory.

-final/database/species_V.fasta
-final/database/species_D.fasta
-final/database/species_J.fasta
+final/database/species_(V,D,J).fasta
-    The final, individualized V, D, J database found by IgDiscover.
+    These three files represent the final, individualized V/D/J database found by IgDiscover.
     The D and J files are copies of the original starting database;
     they are not updated by IgDiscover.